You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 The only time that your LLC would have to file a corporate tax return is if you’ve set it up to be taxed like a corporation.
 In that case, the LLC would pay the 6% corporate income tax.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

-Failure to file your Annual Registrations, maintain your registered agent, pay any necessary taxes, or keep up with other filings/fees can result in a status of “Noncompliance.”
-For example, if you don’t file your Annual Registration on time, your LLC is considered noncompliant and will receive a notice of administrative dissolution.
+Failure to file your annual registrations, maintain your registered agent, pay any necessary taxes, or keep up with other filings/fees can result in a status of “noncompliant.”
+For example, if you don’t file your annual registration on time, your LLC is considered noncompliant and will receive a notice of administrative dissolution.
 If you don’t file the registration and resolve any other outstanding forms/fees, the state will dissolve your LLC.